 Happy New Year everyone!
 For my first post of 2017 I have a tutorial to show you how to reupholster an office chair.
 You may have seen the embarrassing state of my office – which I finally got organized.
-My office chair was no better shape and when the tear in the seat looked like it was trying to run right out of the office, I knew it was time for a makeover.
+My office chair was no better shape.
+When the tear in the seat looked like it was trying to run right out of the office, I knew it was time for a makeover.
 I relocated it to my craft studio to give it the Cinderella treatment.

 For this project, you will need: